 Who can be a Godparent?

 A godparent is someone who represents the family of the church and is responsible for encouraging your child’s growth in faith.
-It is traditional that you have two godparents who are the same gender as the child and one of the opposite gender, but you can have more depending on what the priest says.

 Because the godparents make promises before God on behalf of your child, they have to have been baptised themselves.